yazansedih/CommuniCraft1/README.md

 We have employed Postman for comprehensive API testing to ensure the functionality, reliability, and accuracy of the CommuniCraft platform.
 Our testing strategy involves:

-- **Automated Tests:** Writing automated test scripts within Postman to perform API endpoint testing, covering scenarios for user and company profile management, project library, local partnership, communication, and more.
-- **Environment Setup:** Configuring different environments within Postman to simulate various conditions and perform thorough testing.
-- **Collection Runs:** Executing collection runs in Postman to validate endpoints, data validations, authentication mechanisms, and error handling.

 **Instructions for Testing Using Postman:**

 1. Import the provided Postman collection.
-2. Set up the necessary environment variables, choose the *CommuniCraft*.
-3. Run collection tests individually or perform a collection run to test various API endpoints.
+2. Run collection tests individually or perform a collection run to test various API endpoints.

+-

 #### Demo